astute-dev/backend/README.md

 ####GET `/courses`

-Get a list of courses sorted by department
+Get a list of courses sorted by department.
+Notice that every department has a "General" option, in addition to the other courses.

 Request
 ```